lionheart/TableViewPopoverPresenting/README.md

 ## Donate

 Donations help support our open source efforts.
-As a bonus, you'll get a cool Lionheart Software sticker. 🎉

 <a href="https://www.coinbase.com/checkouts/0bbaac2f6c0a10f7854c34a0035d0a32" target="_blank">Donate Now</a>